FMLA Texas: Everything You Need to Know

 What Is FMLA?

-The FMLA works in the interests of employees in instances when they need leave for health or family emergency reasons.
+The FMLA works in the interest of employees in instances when they need leave for health or family emergency reasons.
 It requires that covered employers provide their employees with up to 12 weeks of unpaid leave for certain applicable reasons.
 During this time, the employee's job will remain protected.
-Eligible employees can also receive up to 26 weeks of leave for matters related to Service Member relatives.
+Eligible employees can also receive up to 26 weeks of leave for matters related to military service.

 In order to be eligible for the FMLA, employees must have been working for the covered employer for a minimum of one year and have worked a minimum of at least 1,250 hours over the previous months.
 The employer must have at least 50 employees working for them within a 75-mile radius.

 The FMLA divides leave types into two main categories: medical leave and personal leave.